apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 declare C and D in a list of most frequent items since their respective frequencies are below the threshold of 40 or 25%.

-If all items occured with a frequency of 40, we could not declare any item as most frequent.
+If all items occurred with a frequency of 40, we could not declare any item as most frequent.
 Requesting a list of the "Top 4" items could be a list of the 4 items in any random order, or a list of zero items, depending on policy.